-- Site errors that affect your entire site.
-Think along the lines of connectivity issues with your web server, and problems fetching your robots.txt file.
+- Site errors affect your entire site.
+Think about connectivity issues with your web server and problems fetching your robots.txt file.

 - URL errors that affect a specific page on your website.
-Googlebot tried to crawl the URL but did not succeed somehow.
-It was able to resolve your DNS, connect to your server, fetch/read your robots.txt file, and then request the URL.
+Googlebot tried to crawl the URL but failed somehow.
+It resolved your DNS, connect to your server, fetched/read your robots.txt file, and then requested the URL.
 But after that, something went wrong.

 Viewing crawl errors in Yoast SEO